Mbed-TLS/mbedtls-docs/kb/attacks/ssl_set_hostname.md

 Note a few unusual cases where the handshake might not fail in a vulnerable application:

-* If a TLS client allows both pre-shaked key (PSK) and certificate-based key exchange modes, make sure to test it with a certificate-based key exchange.
+* If a TLS client allows both pre-shared key (PSK) and certificate-based key exchange modes, make sure to test it with a certificate-based key exchange.
 A PSK handshake does not trigger the problematic case, so it is an inconclusive test.
 * If a TLS client changes the certificate verification mode to `NONE` or `OPTIONAL` (from the default `REQUIRED`) with `mbedtls_ssl_conf_authmode()`, Mbed TLS assumes that you know what you're doing and does not raise `MBEDTLS_ERR_SSL_CERTIFICATE_VERIFICATION_WITHOUT_HOSTNAME`.
 TLS clients that don't require server authentication should call `mbedtls_ssl_get_verify_result()` and perform all required checks after the handshake and before exchanging data, including checking the server name in the certificate.

 ### Are all TLS clients vulnerable if they don't call `mbedtls_ssl_set_hostname`?